Becky Armstrong: 2016–2022: Early appearances and breakthrough

-Rebecca's acting career began in 2020 when she played Thanya, a supporting role in TharnType 2: 7 Years of Love, a sequel to the popular series TharnType.
-She was announced as part of the cast in May via Twitter.
-The series premiered in November of the same year.
-In early 2022, she played the supporting role of Fon in Secret Crush on You.
-In late 2022, Rebecca played Mon, her first leading role, in Thailand's first girls' love television series Gap - The Series with her partner "Freen" Sarocha Chankima.
-Together they are recognized under the name FreenBecky.
-Her performance gained her widespread fame internationally and multiple awards, and the series surpassed 800 million views on YouTube.
+Armstrong's acting career began in 2020 when she played Thanya, a supporting character in TharnType 2: 7 Years of Love, a sequel to the series TharnType.
+She was announced as part of the cast in May 2020 via Twitter.
+The series premiered in November of that year.

+In early 2022, Armstrong played the supporting role of Fon in Secret Crush on You.
+Later that year, she played Mon, her first leading role, in Gap: The Series, one of Thailand's first girls' love television series, opposite Sarocha Chankimha.
+Armstrong and Chankimha became known collectively as FreenBecky.
+The series brought Armstrong widespread international recognition and several awards, and later surpassed 900 million views on YouTube.